MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

     :::image type="content" source="images/teams-upload-custom-app.png" alt-text="The screenshot is an example that shows the option to upload am app in Teams.":::

-After it's sideloaded to Teams, your personal tab is available in Outlook and Microsoft 365.
+After it's sideloaded to Teams, your personal tab is available in Outlook and Microsoft 365 app.
 You must sign in with the same credentials that you used to sideload your app into Teams.
 When running the Microsoft 365 app for Android, you need to restart the app to use your personal tab app from the Microsoft 365 app.

 You can pin the app for quick access, or you can find your app in the ellipses (**...**) flyout among recent applications in the sidebar on the left.
-Pinning an app in Teams doesn't pin it as an app in Microsoft 365 or Outlook.
+Pinning an app in Teams doesn't pin it as an app in Microsoft 365 app or Outlook.

 ## Preview your personal tab in other Microsoft 365 experiences

 Here's how to preview your app running in Microsoft 365 and Outlook, web and Windows desktop clients.

 > [!NOTE]
-> If you use the Teams Toolkit sample app and uninstall it from Teams, it is removed from the **More Apps** catalogs in Outlook and Microsoft 365.
+> If you use the Teams Toolkit sample app and uninstall it from Teams, it is removed from the **More Apps** catalogs in Outlook and Microsoft 365 app.

 ### Outlook on Windows